Sha2ow-M4st3r/LSniffer/README.md

-# PSniffer
+# LSniffer

 ![Screenshot](http://s9.picofile.com/file/8348064526/it_sssup_rtn_sniffer154.png)

-LSniffer is a C script that allows you to sniffing all incoming and outgoing packets from the network.
+LSniffer is a C script that allows you to sniffing all incoming and outgoing packets from the network with low level socket.
 It can capture and decrypt packets for **Ethernet, ARP, IP, TCP, UDP, and ICMP** protocols.